Bridges Act 1530: Section 3

-In this section, the words "or iiii of the said justices at the leaste whereof one to be of the quorum", the words from "to call before them the constables" to "inhabitauntes shall have power and auctoritie", and the words from "and after such taxacion made" to "delyver to the owner thereof" were repealed by section 1 of, and Schedule 1 to, the Statute Law Revision Act 1948.
+In this section, the words "or iiii of the said justices at the leaste whereof one to be of the quorum", the words from "to call before them the constables" to "inhabitauntes shall have power and auctoritie", and the words from "and after such taxacion made" to "delyver to the owner thereof" were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).

-Section III provided that in these cases, the justices of the peace were empowered to call before them the constables of every town and parish in the area responsible – in the absence of the constables, "two of the most honest inhabitants" would suffice – and, with their assent, assess and then tax every inhabitant for a reasonable sum to cover the cost of the work required.
+Section III of the act provided that in these cases, the justices of the peace were empowered to call before them the constables of every town and parish in the area responsible – in the absence of the constables, "two of the most honest inhabitants" would suffice – and, with their assent, assess and then tax every inhabitant for a reasonable sum to cover the cost of the work required.
 The justices were to draw up a roll of all persons so taxed, and appoint two collectors in every hundred.
 The justices were also given the power to appoint two surveyors to oversee the work, who would receive the money from the collectors.

 Section 7

-In this section, the words "whereof one to be of the quorum" were repealed by section 1 of, and Schedule 1 to, the Statute Law Revision Act 1948.
+In this section, the words "whereof one to be of the quorum" were repealed by section 1 of, and schedule 1 to, the Statute Law Revision Act 1948 (11 & 12 Geo.
+6. c.
+62).

 Bridges Act 1803

-The Bridges Act 1803 created some additional statutory provisions that had become necessary due to the effluence of time and events since the 1530 Act.
+The Bridges Act 1803 (43 Geo.
+3. c.
+59) created some additional statutory provisions that had become necessary due to the effluence of time and events since the 1530 act.
 This included giving statutory weight to the common law title of the key technical officials engaged for these functions by the Crown, namely, the county surveyor of the county responsible for the upkeep of subject bridges, and the roads over them for 100 yards past the ends of the bridge.